terrainagency/ScrollSequence.js/README.md

 [data-name] | undefined
 [data-height] | flex-auto

+# Known issues

+Sequence object does not need to contain panels.
+The original code is not nearly as agnostic as it could be.
+It is currently agnostic by input but not agnostic by function.
+Each function should run as separately as possible to ensure long term flexibility.

+ScrollSequence should come prebuilt with some visuals to help build out the original sequence template.
+This will be useful when building the structure of the page.

 ## Status

 ScrollSequence.js is a part of Terrain's Ghost library, and is currently in development.
 Ghost is a library of foundational code blocks, designed for practical use on projects built with GSAP and Tailwind.

 Ghost's code is non-obtrusive, and does not create any actions without your direction.
 It is designed to be as agnostic as possible, allowing it to function freely accross a large variety of applications.

+- [x] Basic architecture
+- [x] Integrate base panel ScrollTriggers
+- [ ] Add padding parameter to sequence object [default: 50vh]
+- [ ] Allow panels to snap to tl labels
+- [ ] Switch all debug css to inline styles
+- [ ] Update on browser resize
+- [ ] Add support for media queries
+- [ ] Allow users to set their own scrollTrigger defaults
+- [ ] Allow users to set their own default color for debug

 ## License